iamericanartist/Node-DDA-Relational-Databases-SQL-Queries/SQLQUERIES.md

 WHERE Invoice.InvoiceDate LIKE '2011%';
 ```

 **10 Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for Invoice ID 37.**
 ```
+SELECT COUNT(InvoiceLine.InvoiceId) AS InvoiceCount FROM InvoiceLine Where InvoiceLine.InvoiceId = 37
 ```

 **11 Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for each Invoice.** HINT: [GROUP BY](http://www.sqlite.org/lang_select.html#resultset)